mtumilowicz/java11-reflection-invoking-methods/README.md

           and the method is an instance method.
         * `ExceptionInInitializerError` if the initialization provoked by this method fails.
+* static and instance methods are accessed the same way (in case of static methods the `obj` is ignored)
 * **we can invoke only that methods which we can call with regular java code (otherwise `IllegalAccessException`), we can bypass it using**: https://github.com/mtumilowicz/java11-deep-reflection
 # project description
 We will show how to invoke method using reflection.
 ```